jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 However, you can distinguish {%m%}A \rightarrow B \rightarrow C{%em%} from {%m%}B \rightarrow A \rightarrow C{%em%}, since in the first case, {%m%}A{%em%} and {%m%}C{%em%} are independent when you control for {%m%}B{%em%}.

-If you're lucky, you can narrow down the set of possible PGMs enough to be able to infer what arrows there are and what direction they point in.
+If you're lucky, you can narrow down the set of possible graphs enough to be able to infer what arrows there are and what direction they point in.
 And before you know it, you've inferred causality from mere correlation.
 Voilà!

+In practice, though, this rarely happens, especially if you have more than like 5 nodes in your graph.
+There are simply too many possible graphs to consider, and the very connected ones don't make any predictions at all that might help us falsify them.
+But if you can step in and control things a bit, you can simplify the interactions and make the problem tractable again.

 ### Controlled experiments

 Suppose you're trying to decide whether playing a musical instrument results in higher SAT scores.
 In your empirical observations you're careful to identify socioeconomic status as a possible confounding factor.
 Say you end up with the following 2 possible graphs:

 ![SAT 1](/assets/img/pgm/sat1.png)